bashoori/portfolio/README.md

 ## How to Read This Repository

 Each project includes:
-- Problem definition
+- A clear problem definition
 - Data sources and assumptions
 - Transformation and modeling logic
 - Notes on tradeoffs and design decisions

-Projects are updated as new tools and patterns are learned.
+Projects are updated continuously as new tools and patterns are learned.

 ---